fahadfayyaz/Bizfile/README.md

 ### Error Response Example

-When BizFile presents CAPTCHA, suspicious activity, or a security check, the scraper stops and returns a structured error:
+When BizFile flags a session as suspicious or returns a security response, the scraper stops and returns a structured error:

 ```json
 {